Betoken/betoken-js-docs/docs/api/tokens.md

 ### Returns
 `String`: the symbol of the asset

 ## `betoken.tokens.assetPTokenAddressToInfo(addr)`
 ### Arguments
 - `addr: String`: the address of the Fulcrum pToken you're querying.

 ### Returns
+`Object`: information about the pToken.
+The properties are listed in [betoken.tokens.assetSymbolToPTokens(symbol)](#betokentokensassetsymboltoptokenssymbol)

 ## `betoken.tokens.assetCTokenAddressToSymbol(addr)`
 ### Arguments